Thermal masses and trapped-ion quantum spin models: a self-consistent approach to Yukawa-type interactions in the $\lambda\!\phi^4$ model: Self-consistency beyond mean field theory

 \subsection{Feynman diagrams and self-consistent equations}

 The Feynman diagrams in Eq.~(\ref{8}) provide quantum corrections to the $n$-point correlation functions of the QFT.
 For instance, the propagator of the interacting theory, which corresponds to the 2-point function, can be written as \beq \tilde{\Delta}(\boldsymbol{k})={1 \over \boldsymbol{k}^2+m_0^2+\mathsf{\Sigma}(\boldsymbol{k})} \ , \eeq where $\mathsf{\Sigma}(\boldsymbol{k})$, the self-energy~\cite{PhysRev.75.1736,sch1,sch2}, contains the contributions of all 1-particle irreducible diagrams with two external legs.
 We recall that these diagrams are those that cannot be separated into disconnected pieces by cutting an internal propagator~\cite{peskin}.
 At order $\lambda_0^2$, the self-energy is given by the first, second and fourth diagrams in Eq.~(\ref{8}).
-The third diagram is not 1-particle irreducible and ,thus, does not contribute to $\mathsf{\Sigma}(\boldsymbol{k})$.
-These three diagrams belong to the tadpole type, namely, each loop integral depends on a single internal momentum while being independent of the external momenta.
+The third diagram is not 1-particle irreducible and, thus, does not contribute to $\mathsf{\Sigma}(\boldsymbol{k})$.
+The first two diagrams belong to the tadpole type, namely, each loop integral depends on a single internal momentum that is independent of the external momentum of the propagator.
+As a consequence, the tadpole amounts to a renormalization of the mass and, in the $(1+1)$-dimensional case, is responsible for the only ultra-violet divergence of the QFT.
+The fourth diagram is the so-called sunrise or sunset diagram and, in contrast, also depends also on external momenta.
+In this way, this diagram contributes to both a mass and a wavefunction renormalization.